hiber3d/game-template/assets/tutorial.md

 1. Create a new scene: Right click the scenes folder, choose "New file..." and name it `bullet.scene`.
 2. Open the `bullet.scene` and create you custom bullet by adding glbs to it.
 Save the file when you are done.
 3. Open the `gun.js` script and change `BULLET_SCENE` to `assets/bullet.scene`.
-4. Press play ans shoot your newly created bullets!
+4. Press play and shoot your newly created bullets!